Dynkin system: Definition

 Conversely, it is easy to check that a family of sets that satisfy conditions 4-6 is a Dynkin class.

-For this reason, a small group of authors have adopted conditions 4-6 to define a Dynkin system as they are easier to verify.
+For this reason, a small group of authors have adopted conditions 4-6 to define a Dynkin system.

 An important fact is that any Dynkin system that is also a π-system (that is, closed under finite intersections) is a -algebra.
 This can be verified by noting that conditions 2 and 3 together with closure under finite intersections imply closure under finite unions, which in turn implies closure under countable unions.